 Synchronous telemedicine is conducted via video calls.

-Software such as Healthfully allows doctors to conduct surveys to monitor patients’ conditions and satisfaction.
+Software such as Healthfully allows doctors to conduct surveys to monitor patients’ conditions and satisfaction with care.
 Setting up trigger parameters in a patient survey in Healthfully allows doctors to receive notifications so they can adjust treatment or suggest extra screenings.

 To develop an all-round telehealth solution, you need to make sure you cover synchronous and asynchronous telemedicine functionality.
 You also need to take into account your healthcare specialization to make sure you meet the needs of your patients and staff.